 The corresponding vector field is

 where $R_{0}=6.6R_{E}$ and $B_{0}=2B_{surf}/6.6^{3}$, $R_{E}=6370000\,\mathrm{m}$ is the radius of earth, and $B_{surf}=3.12\times10^{-5}\,\mathrm{T}$ is the magnetic field on surface of earth.
 The parallelization module is used to achieve large-scale statistical simulations on supercomputers.
-People can choose different geometric algorithms, adopt various initial statistical samplings, and test different electromagnetic-wave acceleration processes in APT.
+Users can choose different geometric algorithms, adopt various initial statistical samplings, and test different electromagnetic-wave acceleration processes in APT.

-For example, we choose the Euler-Symplectic algorithm for relativistic charged particles to simulate the collective evolution of energetic electrons in the background magnetic field of earth.
-Initially, we uniformly sample $10^{4}$ particles in the region $3.3R_{E}\leqslant R\leqslant3.7R_{E}$ and $-0.2R_{E}\leqslant z\leqslant0.2R_{E}$.
-The initial Lorentz factors of particles are given by a normal distribution with the average value $\mu=0.6\,\mathrm{MeV}$ and the standard deviation $\sigma=0.5\,\mathrm{KeV}$, and the initial momentums are sampled uniformly within $-1\leqslant p_{\parallel}/p\leqslant1$.
+We choose the symplectic Euler algorithm for relativistic charged particles to simulate the collective evolution of energetic electrons in the background magnetic field of earth.
+Initially, $10^{4}$ particles are uniformly sampled in the region $3.3R_{E}\leqslant R\leqslant3.7R_{E}$ and $-0.2R_{E}\leqslant z\leqslant0.2R_{E}$.
+The initial Lorentz factors of particles are given by a normal distribution with the average value $\mu=0.6\,\mathrm{MeV}$ and the standard deviation $\sigma=0.5\,\mathrm{KeV}$, and the initial momenta are sampled uniformly within $-1\leqslant p_{\parallel}/p\leqslant1$.
 The time step is about $5.24\times10^{-6}\,\mathrm{s}$, and the number of steps is $2.8\times10^{5}$.
 The diffusion process of energetic electrons in Van Allen belt of earth is shown in Fig.\,\ref{fig:VanAllen}.
-Since the confined particles in the initial region have different momentums and phases, they do not move together but spread in the earth magnetic field.
-The profile of distribution at $t=0.15\,\mathrm{s}$ is similar to the shape of radiation belts, which shows the correctness of the simulation.
+Since the confined particles in the initial region have different momenta and phases, they do not move together but spread in the earth magnetic field.
+The profile of distribution at $t=0.15\,\mathrm{s}$ shows the shape of radiation belts, which reveals the formation of Van Allen belt.